 Enough pain, lets get to the food … these steamed parsley potatoes.
 Who doesn’t love potatoes?
 Potatoes are such an easy side dish and we eat them a lot at my house – boiled, steamed, baked, roasted, fried, grilled, smashed, mashed, au gratin, dauphinois.
 Did I mention we loooove potatoes?
 This one is pretty simple and its great hot or cold (great for picnics) and instead of boiling the potatoes in water, you cook them over water – steaming!
 Steaming with skins keeps more nutrients in the potato so whats not to love?

 Get your stuff ready.
-You’ll need new potatoes, garlic, lemon, butter, olive oil, parsley and of course salt and pepper.
+You’ll need new potatoes, garlic, lemon, margarine, olive oil, parsley and of course salt and pepper.

 Olive oil, Chipotle Pepper* and Tarragon.
 The last two are optional.